 TinyOS 1.x flushes the reception buffer of the radio transceiver after processing the first arriving frame.
 Thus, the frames that arrive during the processing time of the first frame are discarded.
 This problem has been already reported and fixed in TinyOS 2.x.
 Since our implementation of IEEE 802.15.4/ZigBee protocol stack was built over TinyOS 1.x, we overcame the aforementioned problem by setting the inter-frame spacing (IFS) time (i.e. time between two consecutive frames) such that no frame arrives during the frame processing times.
-The experimental value of IFS equal to 3.07 ms was measured.
+IFS has been set to 3.07 ms.

 According to Eq.
-(20), the bandwidth guaranteed by one time slot for SO = 4 is equal to 3.125 kbps with 100% duty cycle.
-Hence, in our experimental scenario with a 12.5 % duty cycle (i.e. $BO = BO{min} = 7$), the guaranteed slot is equal bandwidth of one time to $R{TS} = 3.125 \cdot 0.125 = 0.3906$ kbps.
+(32), the bandwidth guaranteed by one time slot for SO = 4 is equal to 3.125 kbps with 100% duty cycle.
+Hence, in our experimental scenario with a 12.5 % duty cycle (i.e. $BO = BO{min} = 7$), the guaranteed bandwidth of one time slot is equal to $R{TS} = 3.125 \cdot 0.125 = 0.3906$ kbps.
 Let us assume $N{data}^{TS} = 1$.
 Then according to Eq.
-(23), we obtain the maximum arrival rates of the sensory data flow as follows:
+(35), we obtain the maximum arrival rates of the sensory data flow as follows: